IAG: Input-aware Backdoor Attack on VLM-based Visual Grounding: Experiments

+\textbf{Potential defenses.} We firstly apply several common backdoor-detection-based defenses, including Spectral Signature~\cite{tran2018spectral} and Beatrix~\cite{DBLP:conf/ndss/MaWSXWX23} (same as~\cite{lyubackdooring}).
+Additionally, some \textbf{adaptive defense} methods are adopted, that simulate practical steps benign users might take to sanitize either the input or the model.
+For input sanitization, we apply mean \& median filtering~\cite{xu2017feature} and JPEG compression~\cite{das2018shield}; for model sanitization, we employ re-training on clean dataset, parameter quantization~\cite{li2025mbq} and PAR~\cite{singh2024perturb}, a previous defense specially designed against image-text attacks.
+Details of these methods can be found in Appendix~\ref{appendix:defense}.

+As shown in Table~\ref{tab:defense}, the ASR@0.5 values remain largely unchanged across datasets under detection-based defenses, with some cases even see slight increases (e.g., from 50.2 to 54.2 under Beatrix), suggesting that our IAG attack successfully evades these detection methods.

-\textbf{Potential defenses.} Until the deadline, no existing defenses towards VLMs are released to the public.
-So we choose Spectral Signature~\cite{tran2018spectral}, Beatrix~\cite{DBLP:conf/ndss/MaWSXWX23} (same as~\cite{Lyu2024BackdooringVM}).
-Notably, we choose PAR~\cite{singh2024perturb}, a previous defense specially designed against image-text attack, as defense methods.
-They represent feature-space-based and perturbation-based defenses.
-Details of defense methods can be found in Appendix~\ref{appendix:defense}.
-Table~\ref{tab:defense} shows the results.
-The ASR@0.5 values remain almost unchanged across datasets, and even slightly increased (e.g., 50.2 to 54.2 by Beatrix).
-This demonstrates that our design allows IAG to evade detection from both feature-space-based and perturbation-based defenses.
-Notably, PAR, specifically designed for vision-language alignment, still fails to reduce ASR effectively.
-These results highlight one fundamental limitation of current defenses: many proposed defenses are more focused on defending against fixed-pattern triggers, and cannot cope with highly dynamic and context-aware attack patterns.
-Consequently, they fail to defend our IAG well.
+Regarding adaptive defenses, while IAG exhibits some sensitivity to JPEG compression, this approach also leads to substantial degradation in model performance (about 15\%), whereas the ASRs only decrease by up to 9\%.
+This indicates relative robustness of IAG, compared with the reports in Imperio~\cite{Chow2024Imperio}.
+Other methods prove ineffective, with ASR reductions generally within 3\%, and in certain cases, ASR even increases.
+Notably, PAR, specifically designed for vision-language alignment, also fails to reduce ASR effectively.
+These findings underscore a fundamental limitation of existing defenses: many proposed defenses are more focused on defending against fixed-pattern triggers and are ineffective against highly dynamic and context-aware attack patterns.
+Consequently, they fail to mitigate our IAG well.

-\textbf{Case studies.} Figure~\ref{fig:case} shows the case studies of IAG.
-We can discover that our attack can succeed in distinct cases.
+\textbf{Case studies.} Figure~\ref{fig:case} presents several representative case studies of the IAG attack.
+These examples demonstrate that our method is effective across a diverse range of scenarios.
 Moreover, with $\mathcal{L}_{\text{rec}}$, the adaptive trigger generator can generate images with greater naturalness and realism, improving the stealthiness of the attack.
-This proves the effectiveness of our design.
+These findings substantiate the effectiveness of our design.

-\textbf{Study on attack transferability. }To study the transferability of our attack, we do experiments as Table~\ref{tab:transfer} shows.
-The victim model is trained on one poisoned dataset and evaluated on others.
-It indicates that our attack still remains ASR similar to the original score when transferring to RefCoco and RefCoco+, and it's a little more difficult to transfer attack to RefCocog.
-Generally, IAG has the potential for attack transferability.